serranolabs-io/serranolabs.io-site/docs/the-story-of-christ.md

 ## What is your ego?

 Your ego is a trap that warps your reality to be perceived negatively.
-It manifests as fear, doubt, anxiety, anger, grudges, sadness, hatred, dislike, uneasiness, jealousy, envy, discomfort, etc. It evolved as a survival mechanism in order to protect us.
+It manifests as fear, doubt, anxiety, anger, grudges, sadness, hatred, dislike, uneasiness, jealousy, envy, discomfort, hubris, possessiveness, clinginess.
+It evolved as a survival mechanism in order to protect us.

 ## How to collapse your ego and ascend into heaven